 SELECT DATE_TRUNC('minute', TIMESTAMP '2021-03-17 02:09:30');

-In the above output, 2021-03-17 02:09:30 truncated to 2021-03-17 02:09:00 and it does not show the seconds of timestamp value.
+In the above output, 2021-03-17 02:09:30 is truncated to 2021-03-17 02:09:00, and the seconds of the timestamp value are not displayed.

 The date_trunc function returns a result as a minute.

-In Postgresql, to truncate or extract the week of the timestamp value, pass the week as a string to the date_trunc function.
+In PostgreSQL, to truncate or extract the week of the timestamp value, pass the week as a string to the date_trunc function.

 Use the below command: